JedLee6/Flutter_In_Practice_V2_English/chapter02/section02-widgets introduction.md

 ## 2.2.7 Obtaining the State object from the widget tree

-Because the logic of the StatefulWidget is in its `State`, many times we need to get the State object of the StatefulWidget to call methods.
-For example, the `ScaffoldState ` class corresponding to the Scaffold widget defines a method for opening SnackBar (the hint bar at the bottom of the routing page), which is `ScaffoldMessenger.of(Context).showSnackBar(SnackBar(content: Text(String)));`.
+Because the logic of the StatefulWidget is in its State, many times we need to get the State object of the StatefulWidget to call methods.
+For example, the ScaffoldState class corresponding to the Scaffold component defines a method for opening SnackBar (the hint bar at the bottom of the routing page).
 There are two ways to get the State object of the parent StatefulWidget in the tree of child widgets.

 ### 1. Obtain the value from Context

-The context object has a `findAncestorStateOfType()` method, which can traverse upward from the current node along the widget tree to find the State object corresponding to the StatefulWidget of the specified type.
+The context object with a findAncestorStateOfType () method, this method can upward from the current node along the widget tree search specified type StatefulWidget corresponding State object.
 Here is an example of how to open SnackBar:

 ```dart
 class GetStateObjectRoute extends StatefulWidget {